 In the new cell below, enter the following code, and then run it to generate an RGB image of the composite.

 Excellent!
 There are no clouds or cloud shadows in the geomedian composite.

 There are some visual anomalies, but most of the image accurately represents the area.
-Note that this image is a representation of what the area looked like over the loaded time range, so from the 1st of February, 2018, to the 15th of March, 2018.
+Note that this image is a representation of what the area looked like over the loaded time range, so from 1 February, 2018, to 15 March, 2018.